 Early Failures Like Peeling Interior Paint

 Cracking and blistering fall into the same category.
 Cracks that look like reptile skin usually form when a second coat went on before the first fully dried.
 Latex paint needs about 4 to 6 hours between coats, and oil-based paint needs a full 24 hours.
-Crews that rush this step create peeling interior paint months down the line.
+Crews that rush this step create paint that lifts months down the line.

 What a Professional Paint Finish Actually Looks Like

-Most of all, a professional paint finish lasts.
-According to national cost data from HomeAdvisor, the average interior painting project runs $2,022, so protecting that spend matters.
-Quality interior paint applied over properly prepped walls should hold its look for 5 to 10 years in low-traffic rooms.
+Most of all, a good finish lasts.
+According to national cost data from HomeAdvisor, the average interior painting project runs $2,022.
+A poorly applied job can force a full repaint within 12 to 24 months, effectively doubling that spend over a 5-year window.
+Quality interior coatings from manufacturers like Sherwin-Williams and Benjamin Moore are formulated to hold their appearance for 5 to 10 years on properly prepped walls in low-traffic rooms.
 If your walls show wear within months, the issue isn’t the paint.
 It’s the application.

 When to Hire a Professional Interior House Painter for the Fix

 If you’ve spotted any of these signs of a bad paint job in your home, you don’t have to settle.
-The right move is to hire a professional interior house painter who stands behind their work in writing.
-When you hire a professional interior house painter with a documented process, you get walls that look right on day one.
+The right move is to bring in a contractor who stands behind their work in writing.
+A documented process is what produces walls that look right on day one and stay that way for years.
 That process includes surface prep, quality materials, multiple coats, and clean finish work.
-Those walls stay looking right for years.